 When it comes to getting RV internet, there are four primary options: cell, WiFi, satellite, and cable/fiber.
 Let’s look at each of these options more closely.

 Cell internet, of course, means you need to be in cell coverage to get it.
 However, users can install special hardware on RVs that will pick up cell service much better than their phones.
 Cell service is usually available anywhere from 10 to 40 miles from a cell tower, depending on equipment, frequency bands, and terrain.

-We use cell service primarily for our internet needs and share how this works in detail below.
+We use cell service as one of our primary providers and will share how we set it up in detail below.